Cellular/Molecular Assays

-Sample submission templates (email to Honghong Sun or Yangzhu Du):
+Sample submission templates (email completed forms to Honghong Sun or Yangzhu Du):

-Existing Luminex or other cellular assay projects billed through PBR, click here to submit samples online (PennKey login required).
-Existing projects billed through iLab, click here to submit samples online (login required).
+"Legacy" cellular or molecular assay projects billed through PBR, click here to submit samples online (PennKey login required).
+Existing projects billed through iLab, click here to submit samples online (login required to submit samples for your assay).

 Services and Pricing

-The HIC offers turnkey service for a range of cellular immunology assays:
+The HIC offers turn-key service for a range of immunoassays:

-Prices for cellular assays are shown on the full price list, downloadable under the Accounts, Billing, and Fees section, and a downloadable pdf of prices is also available (PennKey login required).
+Prices for cellular assays are shown on the full price list, downloadable under the Billing and Fees section of this website, and a downloadable pdf of prices is also available (PennKey login required).
 Request a consultation if you would like a price quote.

 Request A Consultation / Initiate A Project

-STEP 1: Request a consultation and/or quotation by contacting Acting Technical Director Dr. Honghong Sun, PhD.
-Neither a PennKey nor a HIC account is required to schedule a consulation.
+STEP 1: Request a consultation and/or quotation by contacting Dr. Honghong Sun, PhD.
+A PennKey is not required to schedule a consulation.
 Please be prepared with

 Bring any questions or thoughts you may have on experimental design, customizing workflows for downstream applications, SOPs, etc. The HIC runs assays on a first come - first serve policy, so please allow 6-8 weeks of lead time as you plan your project with us.